jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 The answer is as it is with many things: It depends.

-If the issue is causing much interruption of users work, they may not mind if tracing is enabled, even do think it may have some negative impact.
+If the issue is causing much interruption of users work, they may not mind if tracing is enabled, even if they do think it may have some negative impact.

 In other cases, the impact may be less severe, and users (and manaagers) are leery of anything that may cause further delays.